-The Commission's approach to implementing the trailing average was consistent with Icon Water's revised pricing proposal for the 2018 water price investigation, which was based on the method adopted by the AER at the time.
+Our approach to implementing the trailing average was consistent with Icon Water's revised pricing proposal for the 2018 water price investigation, which was based on the method adopted by the AER at the time.
 Icon Water's revised proposal argued that a 10-year trailing average cost of debt is expected to reflect efficient costs associated with standard business practice, minimise price volatility for customers and have low transaction costs.

-The trailing average approach adopted by the Commission estimates the average interest rate that a regulated firm would face over a 10-year period.
+Our trailing average approach estimates the average interest rate that a regulated firm would face over a 10-year period.
 As the return on debt is an average of the interest rates over a period of 10 years, this approach leads to a relatively stable estimate over time.
-The annual cost of debt update reduces the potential for a mismatch between the allowed and actual return on debt for the benchmark efficient entity.32
+The annual cost of debt update reduces the potential for a mismatch between the allowed and actual return on debt for the benchmark efficient entity.
+25

-To implement this approach, the Commission's 2018 decision incorporated a transitional arrangement over 10 years.
-In the first year, the Commission set the allowed return on debt using the on-the-day approach.
-In each following year of the transition, the Commission assumes that one-tenth of the debt is refinanced at the prevailing market rate for that year.
+To implement this approach, our 2018 decision incorporated a transitional arrangement over 10 years.
+In the first year, we set the allowed return on debt using the on-the-day approach.
+In each following year of the transition, we assume that one-tenth of the debt is refinanced at the prevailing market rate for that year.
 At the end of the transition, Icon Water will have an allowed return on debt that reflects an average of interest rates over a 10-year period.